 01. DIY Trail Mix

 Grab a lot of almonds, peanuts, pistachios, pecans, pumpkin seeds, raisins, cashews, dried cranberries, and mix them.
 Then find an airtight container to put them in.
 You will be able to snack this DIY Trail mix for up to a month depending on the amount you picked.

 Nuts, seeds hold a lot of nutrition like proteins, fiber, vitamins, and good fats.
 And a DIY trail mix would give you the energy you need and make you feel full.

-Well, you don’t have to make a trail mix if you don’t want to.
-You could snack almonds, peanuts, pistachios, cashews, pecans, hazelnuts, or walnuts at your dorm, in-class, on the way to class, literally anywhere you want.
+You don’t have to make a trail mix if you don’t want to.
+You could snack almonds, peanuts, pistachios, cashews, pecans, hazelnuts, or walnuts without mixing them up at your dorm, in-class, on the way to class, literally anywhere you want.